-- 8.1 Each employee shall be paid a salary as set out in the table below. - 8.1.1 The appropriate category shall be based on the expected average hours as set out in the run description. - 8.1.2 Where medical cover is provided by full rotating shifts over 24 hours/7 days such runs shall be categorised a minimum of two categories above that which would otherwise apply in terms of Clause 8.1.1.
-This provision shall apply to EDs, ICUs, and to such other services as may be agreed between the parties.

-For runs to which the above paragraph does not apply, any Ordinary Hours which are not rostered shall be counted as hours worked (up to a maximum of 8 Ordinary Hours per day) when determining the category for the run.
+- 8.1 Each employee shall be paid a salary as set out in the table below. - 8.1.1 The appropriate category shall be based on the expected average hours as set out in the run description. - 8.1.2 (a) Where medical cover is provided by full rotating shifts over 24 hours/7 days such runs shall be categorised a minimum of two categories above that which would otherwise apply in terms of Clause 8.1.1.
+This provision shall apply to EDs, ICUs, and to such other services as may be agreed in accordance with clause 13.6. - (b) For runs to which 8.1.2(a) does not apply, any Ordinary Hours which are not rostered shall be counted as hours worked (up to a maximum of 8 Ordinary Hours per day) when determining the category for the run except that: